taciomcosta/taciomcosta.github.io/content/posts/the-reasons-i-am-learning-golang.md

 #### #2 Packaging At The Right Level
 When we want our software to have a long life, one of the most important concerns is design.
-In special, we constantly need to keep looking for improvents on maintainability and reusability.
+In special, we constantly need to keep looking for improvements on maintainability and reusability.
 Reason #1 talked about maintainability, so let's focus on reusability now.